awslabs/graphstorm/docs/source/cli/model-training-inference/real-time-inference.rst

 Endpoint invoke response
 *************************

-As shown in the previous invoke example, the response from GraphStorm's real-time inference endpoint will include a JSON object in the ``Body`` field of the SageMaker API response.
+As shown in the previous invoke example, the response from a GraphStorm real-time inference endpoint will include a JSON object in the ``Body`` field of the SageMaker API response.
 The details of the response syntax can be found in the :ref:`specification of realt-time inference response <rt-response-body-spec>`.